Essential Eight Assessment

 Frequently asked questions

 How long does an Essential Eight assessment take?
 It depends on the size of your environment, the maturity level being assessed, and the quality of evidence available.
 Most of the work is conducted remotely, with limited or no time required onsite.
-As a guide, the assessment and reporting are typically completed within one to two weeks, though larger or more complex environments can take longer.
+As a guide, allow around one to two months for a comprehensive assessment and report, with smaller or simpler environments completed more quickly.

 Is the assessment done remotely or onsite?
 Most assessments are conducted remotely.
 For organisations in Brisbane and across South East Queensland, onsite work can be arranged where it adds value.

 What maturity level should we target?
 The right target is risk-based rather than one size fits all.
-Maturity Level Two is the baseline expected of non-corporate Commonwealth entities under the Protective Security Policy Framework (PSPF) and is commonly required for government contracts and cyber insurance.
+Maturity Level Two is the baseline required of non-corporate Commonwealth entities under the Protective Security Policy Framework (PSPF), is mandated for DISP members, and is commonly specified in government contracts.
+It also aligns closely with what cyber insurers look for.
 Higher-risk environments may target Maturity Level Three.
 We help you set a defensible target before assessing against it.

 Do you tell us our current level, or audit against a target?
 Either, depending on your objective.
 If you need to provide assurance to a third party, we assess against your target maturity level.
 If you want to understand where you stand, we determine and report your current level for each strategy.